The Past has Gone.

 -Joe is in the manga, but is never named.

 -The ending of this episode is very different.
-In the manga, there is a scene where Kenshiro (riding on Kokuoh) sees the commander (the same one who set fire to the prisoners) looking at wanted posters of Bat and Lin, who's reward money has been doubled.
+In the manga, there is a scene where Kenshiro (riding on the Black King) sees the captain (the same one who set fire to the prisoners) looking at wanted posters of Bat and Lin, who's reward money has been doubled.
 Kenshiro kills him and takes a look at one of the posters.
 In the anime, this scene doesn't happen, and instead has a new scene where Kenshiro enters a village and collapses, setting the scene up for the next episode (which is a filler episode).

--In the first episode of the original HnK, money was, according to Zeed, "Not worth wiping out asses with!".
-But in the first episode of HnK 2, Bat and Lin's wanted posters have some kind of currency on them as a reward, so it seems money has been re-introduced.
+-In the first episode, money was, according to Zeed, "Not worth wiping out asses with!".
+But in this episode, Bat and Lin's wanted posters have some kind of currency on them as a reward -it's a currency the celestial empreor's forces use.

--The woman seen in the carriage at the start of the episode is apparently connected with the Emperor (the troops escorting her bear the Empire's symbol on their armor), but she never appears in the series again.
+-The woman seen in the carriage at the start of the episode is apparently connected with the emperor (the soldiers escorting her bear the emperor's symbol on their armor), but she never appears in the series again.

--Joe's friends are never named, but in the script, they are called Gee and Ai.
+-Joe's friends are never named, but in the script, they are called Jii and Ai.
 Put them together and what have you got?
-Gee, Ai, Joe.
-G.I.
-Joe, geddit?
-Toei animated both Hokuto no Ken 2 and G.I.
-Joe, which may or may not be the reason for the reference.
-Thanks to the Hokuto Renkitōza wiki for this info.
+Jii, Ai, Joe.
+This is a reference to G.I.
+Joe, the Hasbro toy line which had a cartoon series first broadcast a few years before this episode aired.
+Toei Animation, who animated Fist of the North Star, had also worked on G.I.
+Joe, which is probably the reason for the reference.

--The voice actor for Jakoh is Shigeru Chiba, who usually voices the narrator and has previously voiced minor characters like Joker and Komaku.
+-The voice actor for Jako is Shigeru Chiba, who usually voices the narrator and has previously voiced minor characters like Joker and Komaku.

--When Zaruji bursts through the ground, he is colored like Zoruba.
+-When Zarji bursts through the ground, he is colored like Zorba.

 -The North Star Army manage to run down a hill and somehow catch up with and block off a convoy consisting of a moving truck and several bikes.